Lisa Driscoll (chair) | Jeanne M. Fazekas | Laura A. Giachetti | Marnie L. Hall | Patricia Johnson | Nathan Knopp | Eron M. McMillen | Jennifer Ramsey

 TRIO Upward Bound (UB) Programs

 Cal U is committed to community outreach for local students in the surrounding high schools.
 TRIO Upward Bound is a federally-funded TRIO program that helps to prepare eligible high school students for success in postsecondary education.
-The program is offered to those students meeting TRIO eligibility and is offered year-round support and services through Saturday, after-school and summer activities.
+The program is offered to those students meeting TRIO eligibility and is offered year-round support and services through Saturday, after-school and summer college preparatory activities.

 Cal U hosts two TRIO Upward Bound programs, Fayette and Monongahela.

 Upward Bound (UB) helps high school students to prepare for and succeed in college after high school.
 The program offers a wide array of services that include academic and career guidance, college tours, exposure to college majors/careers, tutoring and study skills, applications for college and financial planning, fee waivers and college planning workshops, cultural exposure and field trips.
-Students can also earn up to 9 college credits prior to high school graduation that will transfer to desire post-secondary institution.
+Students can also earn up to nine college credits prior to high school graduation that will transfer to desire post-secondary institution.

 Anyone interested in learning more about this opportunity should contact the TRIO Upward Bound office at 724-938-4470.